 It’s no small accomplishment to be thought of as “The most creative and compelling singer-pianist since Shirley Horn”, but that’s exactly how Joel Siegel of the Washington City Paper described Dena DeRose.
 If she comes to your city and you want to catch the show, go early, because the room is going to be packed.
-She not only awes her audiences and music critics with her facility on the piano and her vocal talent but, as Richard Scheinin of the San Jose Mercury aptly put it, “… she exudes joy… what soul!”
+She not only awes her audiences and music critics with her facility on the piano and her swinging, soothing vocal style but, as Richard Scheinin (San Jose Mercury) aptly put it, “… she exudes joy… what soul!”

 DeRose always delivers “…vivid and often exciting demonstrations of how innovative her musical concepts are…” (Philip Elwood, San Francisco Examiner).
 She has brought that vitality and innovation to performances alongside the likes of Ray Brown, Clark Terry, Marian McPartland, Benny Golson, Scott Hamilton, John Scofield, Houston Person, Ray Drummond, Deborah Brown, Tootie Heath, Ken Peplowski, John Clayton, Jeff Hamilton, Eric Alexander, Kenny Burrell, Benny Green, Bill Charlap, David ‘Fathead’ Newman, Sheila Jordan, Rufus Reid, Jeremy Pelt, Jay Clayton, Ingrid Jensen, Peter Bernstein, Mark Murphy, Marvin Stamm, and many others.